 - The National Driver Register

-Sometimes, the other state does not enter enough information for California’s DMV to assess fault.
-You will not have points added to your driving record in these situations.
+When the other state does not enter enough information for California’s DMV to assess fault, you will not have points added to your driving record.
+However, you may receive points if another state reports that you caused an accident while engaging in drunk driving.

 How Many Points Can You Accrue in California?

-The amount of points you can have in the driver’s license point system before losing your license varies.
-The idea behind the point system is that drivers who get a lot of points in a short period of time are more dangerous than drivers who get points only occasionally.
+California has different thresholds for losing your license.
+Drivers who get a lot of points in a short period are considered more dangerous than drivers who get points only occasionally.

-For that reason, California has different thresholds for losing your license.
 You may lose your driving privileges if you accrue:

-- Four points in a one-year period
+- Four points in one year

-- Six points in a two-year period
+- Six points in two years

-- Eight points in a three-year period
+- Eight points in three years

 The court starts tracking points from the date of the offense.
-So, if the court convicted you of reckless driving for an incident that happened on May 5, and then twelve months later, you had a DUI arrest on May 4, you would have 4 points in a year and lose your license.
+If the court convicted you of reckless driving on May 5, and then you had a DUI arrest on May 4 of the next year, you would have four points in a year and lose your license.
+If the DUI arrest happened two days later, on May 6, it would be more than a year, and the points would not cost you your license.

 Some Drivers May Get a Higher Point Count